 - Our Rating: 4.3

 To get started, we’ve put together an easy primer on them, and why they’re important.

 What are fuel injectors?

-These are the motor component responsible for feeding fuel into the motor.
+These are the motor components responsible for feeding fuel into the motor.
 They have narrow nozzles which shoot pressurized gasoline or diesel into the engine’s combustion chambers.

-Each one has a specially-designed nozzle which projects a tuned spray, which is designed to work exactly with your motor.
-Once it’s sprayed into the intake manifold, it reaches the optimum blend of air and petrol.
+Each one has a specially-designed nozzle which projects a tuned spray.
+The shape of the spray is engineered to a fine degree by the manufacturer, so that it works optimally with the specific motor.
+Once it’s sprayed into the intake manifold, it reaches the optimum blend of air and petrol to support combustion.